Best Pillar 3a Investment Funds Switzerland of February 2026

 • Diversification: Your money spreads across hundreds or thousands of securities

-• Professional management: Fund managers or algorithms handle all trading decisions
+• Professional management: Managers or algorithms handle the buying and selling

-• Daily valuation: Fund shares have prices calculated each trading day
+• Daily pricing: Fund shares get valued every trading day

-• Reinvestment: Dividends and interest automatically reinvest into the fund
+• Automatic reinvestment: Dividends and interest go back into the fund

-• Tax efficiency: No capital gains taxes on trades within the 3a wrapper
+• Tax efficiency: No capital gains taxes on trades inside the 3a wrapper (nice)

-The Swiss Federal Social Insurance Office (BSV/OFAS) regulates pillar 3a products, ensuring all investment funds meet specific requirements for diversification and risk management.
+The Swiss Federal Social Insurance Office regulates 3a products, making sure funds meet diversification and risk requirements.

 Passive index funds

-Passive funds track market indices like the MSCI World or SPI without trying to beat them.
-They buy and hold the same securities in the same proportions as their benchmark index.
+Passive funds track market indices (like MSCI World or SPI) without trying to beat them.
+They just buy and hold what's in the index.

 Active funds

-The evidence is clear: over 10-15 year periods, 80-90% of actively managed funds underperform their benchmark indices after fees.
-The few that outperform are nearly impossible to identify in advance.
-This is why most evidence-based investors, including myself, prefer passive index funds for long-term retirement investing.
+Here's what the data actually shows: Over 10-15 years, 80-90% of active funds underperform their benchmarks after fees.
+The few that do outperform?
+Nearly impossible to spot in advance.
+This is why I (and most evidence-based investors) stick with passive index funds for retirement money.

 • Low-cost digital providers: 0.39% to 0.49% (Finpension, VIAC)